SalesConnection/Caction-Support/docs/Job_Dashboard.md

         <img src="img/Job_Dashboard_Tutorial_Step_13.png" alt="Job Dashboard Page Tutorial Step 13">
       </p><br>

-  14. Click on this filter bubble if you want to change the job range.
+  14. Click on this filter bubble if you want to change the job date range.

       *Note: The default Job Date Range is filtered by this month.